 Both large and small muscle development is assisted through the precise presentation of movement.
 Attention to movement is not instinctive but planned voluntary actions.
 Repetition provides the child with opportunities for perfecting these movements.

-The child who laboriously scrubs a table and attend to the details of their work is laying the foundation for calm effortless concentration levels for creative thought patterns.
+The child who laboriously scrubs a table and attends to the details of their work is laying the foundation for calm effortless concentration levels for creative thought patterns.

 We all want to be masters of our own fate.
 Only through accomplishments, which are, self-motivated do we gain the joy of learning The independent activities we adults take for granted are major hurdles in the child's drive for independence.